TinkerSo/SmoothOperator/software/README_Software.md

 free, occupied, or unknown, and whether it’s near an obstacle.
 Both costmaps also inflate a region around obstacles to create a buffer zone, so the robot doesn’t plan paths too close to walls or objects.

+### 8. **Path Planning Nodes**

+   - Purpose: Generates most efficient paths according to a set of criterias.
+   - Responsibilities:
+     - Global Planner: Generates a high-level path from the robot’s current pose to the goal, taking into account the global costmap to avoid static and restricted areas.
+It uses Dijkstra’s algorithm to compute the shortest path with cost-based weighting.
+     - Local Planner: Implements the Dynamic Window Approach (DWA) which considers multiple possible velocity commands and simulates the robot’s motion over a short time step for each sampled command.
+It evaluates the resulting trajectories using a cost function that balances multiple objectives (how well it follows the global path, if it is avoiding obstacles in the local costmap, and if the robot can fit through the path).

+### 9. **Recovery Behavior Node**

+   - Purpose: This node defines actions the robot should take when it becomes stuck or cannot make forward progress.
+Examples include reversing slightly, reattempting the global path from a new position, or clearing the local costmap.

+### 10. **Command Velocity Node**

+   - Purpose: This node subscribes to the velocity outputs produced by the local planner and sends them to the microcontroller (in our case, an Arduino) via a serial interface.
+The microcontroller then translates these commands into motor signals to drive the robot.

+### 11. **User Interface Communication Node**

+   - Purpose: This node facilitates communication between the robot and the user interface.
+It can receive destination commands from the user interface and relays them to the path planning nodes.
+This allows for dynamic goal-setting during operation without restarting the navigation stack.

 ---